-- Advocate for direct express rail services between Frankston and Flinders St during AM/PM peak hour. - By 2029, the removal of all level crossings on the Frankston line will allow for direct express trips which will get residents to work and home sooner. - Advocate for improved ferry connections, including a car ferry, to Phillip Island. - This will enhance eco-tourism and better connect residents to Gippsland. - Call for improvements to basic services for business and residents in metropolitan Melbourne; including better NBN, telephone, water, sewerage and electricity. - Advocate for significant funding for key projects within Frankston's Activity Centre that improve liveability and make Frankston an attractive place to live, work and invest.
-This includes advocacy for the Nepean Highway and Kananook Creek Promenade Revitalisation.
+- Advocate for direct express rail services between Frankston and Flinders St during peak hour. - By 2029, the removal of all level crossings on the Frankston line will allow for direct express trips which will get residents to work and home sooner. - Advocate for improved ferry connections, including a car ferry, to Phillip Island. - This will enhance eco-tourism and better connect residents to Gippsland and bay ferry services between Melbourne and the Mornington Peninsula. - Call for improvements to basic services for business and residents in metropolitan Melbourne; including better NBN, telephone, water, sewerage and electricity. - Advocate for significant funding for key projects within Frankston's Activity Centre that improve liveability and make Frankston an attractive place to live, work and invest.
+This includes advocacy for the Nepean Boulevard Precinct Revitalisation. - Partner with Government and advocate for significant infrastructure investments which improve healthy lifestyles, including active transport links and trails.